-In Inuktitut, we add an affix to the end of the noun.
+In Inuktut, we add an affix to the end of the noun.
 The above would be translated:

-The same possessive endings in Inuktut can be used for possessions or relations:
+The same endings can be used for possessions or relations:

 In English the words that indicate possession: my, your, our, etc. are fairly straightforward.
 There is only one form that we use before any noun, be it singular or plural:

 In Inuktut, though, different endings are used depending on whether the thing that is possessed is singular, dual or plural.
 In this lesson we will look at the singular endings.
 For the dual and plural possessive endings, click here.

 |illuit||your (1) house|

 |illuvuk||our (2) house|

 |illuvut||our (3+) house|